basarevych/task-daemon/README.md

 ===========

 Simple PHP fork()ing daemon which runs taks in the background.
-It uses Gearman internally, but it is not exposed to the user, so you don't have to know anything about it.
+It uses Gearman internally, but it is not exposed to the user.

 Installation
 ------------